Haar-Laplacian for directed graphs

 Normalizing the data would, in many scenarios, support model convergence, numerical stability, bias prevention, and interpretability.
-For MagNet, additionally, a properly chosen normalization is highly beneficial, since it alleviates the phase scaling issues described in Sec. \ref{sec:context_learning}.
+For MagNet and MSGNN, additionally, a properly chosen normalization is highly beneficial, since it alleviates the phase scaling issues described in Sec. \ref{sec:context_learning}.
 We choose to run experiments with a normalization applied to the datasets.
-This way, we can fairly compare the results in a setup which does not impair MagNet.
+In this way, we can fairly compare the results in a setup that does not impair MagNet and MSGNN.
 However, given the two different distributions encountered in the weight values, we cannot adopt the same normalization method for all the graphs.
-When it comes to the Telegram dataset, a linear scaling operation is not enough because the weights range between $1$ and $7934$, most of them noticeably closer to the inferior limit.
+When it comes to the Telegram and UC-Social graphs, a linear scaling operation is not appropriate because the weights range between $1$ and $7934$, most of them noticeably closer to the inferior limit.
 As in \citep{Liu20new}, we scale via $w_{new} = e^{-\frac{1}{w_{old}}}$; the new weights are in the interval $\left( 0, 1\right)$.
-For the Alpha and OTC graphs, a linear operation which scales the weights to the $\left[-1, 1\right]$ interval is adequate, as it preserves the original distribution and is not affected by, neither it affects the signs.
+For the Alpha and OTC graphs, a linear operation that scales the weights to the $\left[-1, 1\right]$ interval is adequate, as it preserves the original distribution and is not affected by, nor it affects the signs.

-For the first two flavors of the task (existence and 3-class), we report the prediction accuracy, which is the ratio of correct predictions (in all predictions).
+For the first two flavors of the link prediction task (existence and 3-class), we report the prediction accuracy, which is the ratio of correct predictions (in all predictions).
 The weight prediction is a regression problem, therefore we report the results in terms of root mean square error (RMSE) and, additionally, $R^2$ metric.
 Tables \ref{tab:existence_results}-\ref{tab:weight_r2} show the values obtained for these metrics.